Islandora/documentation/docs/installation/install-a-demo.md

 ==============================================================

-If you want to re-install your demo and restore it to its original state., please perform the following steps:
+If you want to re-install your demo and restore it to its original state, please perform the following steps:

 1. Open Docker Desktop.
 2. Click on Portainer.